Juan Manuel Cornejo

 A wine garden in Quito.
 Built around small-grower bottles, food made for the table, and an outdoor garden that doubles as the dining room.

-A full engagement: name, brand, strategy, the website at elencanto-uio.com, on-site pieces (menus, signage, the little stuff that touches a guest), and the operations app the team uses to run service.
+A full engagement: name, brand, strategy, the website at elencanto-uio.com, on-site pieces (menus, signage, the little stuff that touches a guest), social media and photography for the place, and the operations app the team uses to run service.

 A warm dark room.
 A hand-drawn mark in cream like ink on a coaster.
 Wine first, then the food that goes with it, then the garden that holds both.
 Everything tuned to feel like a table you sit down at, not a brand you scan.